thdfw/gwks/pico/README.md

-# Setting up a new Pico
+# :gift: Setting up a new Pico :gift:

 ## Installing necessary libraries